awsdocs/aws-cdk-guide/v2/work-with-cdk-csharp.md

 cdk init app --language csharp
 ```

 `cdk init` uses the name of the project folder to name various elements of the project, including classes, subfolders, and files\.
+Hyphens in the folder name are converted to underscores\.
+However, the name should otherwise follow the form of a C\# identifier; for example, it should not start with a number or contain spaces\.

 The resulting project includes a reference to the `Amazon.CDK.Lib` NuGet package\.
 It and its dependencies are installed automatically by NuGet\.